 Avulsion is a major risk factor for prolapse recurrence after surgical reconstruction, and this is also true for irreversible overdistension of the levator hiatus which affects even more women than outright levator muscle tears.
-Both factors can help select patients for mesh use and may be used as entry criteria for trials testing new surgical techniques.
+Both factors can help select patients for mesh use.